Developing Countries: Education

 The UK is playing its part in helping to achieve the millennium development goal of universal primary education.

-of the world's poorest girls to complete their education.
+In addition DFID recently launched a new mechanism called the Girls Education Challenge, which will support up to an additional one million of the world's poorest girls to complete their education.
 GEC will encourage innovation in the non-state sector to find new ways to reach girls in marginalised communities.